top of page

 材料の透過率測定より吸収係数を算出する方法_026.png

-Furthermore, while light propagates through the material over a distance of 1/α , the amount of light decreases by 1/e (approximately 37%).
+Furthermore, while light propagates through the material over a distance of 1/α, the intensity of light decreases by 1/e (approximately 37%).
 This distance is called the absorption length (or absorption depth) and is used as a guide to the thickness of the material that can be penetrated.

 材料の透過率測定より吸収係数を算出する方法_025.png